 Monitoring wells will be used to evaluate the hydrogeologic conditions and groundwater quality.
 Monitoring wells will be installed to allow characterization of groundwater levels, groundwater flow systems, and groundwater quality.
-Traditional best practice techniques and procedures shall be subject to modification to prevent the introduction of non-site-derived contaminants including PFAS into target samples as discussed in Sections 1 and 2.
+The scope of work for this project includes installation of shallow monitoring wells in the fill layer and deep monitoring wells in the alluvium sand which underlies the western portion of the site.
+Monitoring wells installed adjacent to the Niagara River will be installed in pairs.
+Traditional best practice techniques and procedures shall be subject to modification to prevent the introduction of non-site-derived contaminants including PFAS into target samples as discussed in Section 1.
 Table 1 includes a summary of prohibited and acceptable PFAS items.
 A PFAS sampling checklist is included as Appendix C and should be filled out daily by field personnel.